Kholboo/JurassicWorld/Assets/Tools/NiceVibrations/readme.txt

 A more user friendly doc is available at http://nice-vibrations-docs.moremountains.com/ Find out more about the asset at http://nice-vibrations.moremountains.com/

-Nice Vibrations v2.0.1
+Nice Vibrations v3.8.1

 ## WHAT'S IN THE ASSET ?
 -------------------------

 The asset contains three main folders : Common, Demos, and ThirdParty.

-- As the name implies, Common contains all the scripts necessary for the mobile vibrations to work.
+- As the name implies, Common contains all the scripts necessary for the mobile vibrations and gamepad rumble to work.
 You'll want to keep that folder in your game.

 - Demos contains a demo scene meant to be compiled for Android or iOS.
 It's recommended to keep that folder, but if you really want to, you can remove it safely.

 - ThirdParty contains an open source json parsing library used to convert AHAP files to Android Waveforms.
 You'll also want to keep that folder.

-- v1.7 contains the last 1.x released version of Nice Vibrations
+- OlderVersions contains old releases of Nice Vibrations

 ## HOW DO I ADD THIS TO MY GAME ?